n0kk/ahud/README.md

 The color of various HUD elements (health and ammo numbers, damage numbers, crosshair and flash damage, etc.) can be easily changed in `resource\clientscheme.res`.
 Edit anything under  `CUSTOM COLORS` using RGBA (e.g., `0 255 0 255` = Green and `255 255 0 255` = Yellow).

 ####Scoreboards
 The default scoreboard is a 12v12 scoreboard.
 To switch between the default scoreboard and the 6v6 scoreboard, use the Scoreboard button in the main menu.
 Alternatively, you can enter `cl_hud_minmode 1` or `0` in console.

-To use the alternative 16v16 scoreboard in place of the default scoreboard, navigate to `resource\ui`, delete or backup `scoreboard.res` and rename `scoreboard_16v16.res` to `scoreboard.res`.
+To use one of the alternative scoreboards, navigate to `resource\ui\`, back up or delete `scoreboard.res`, and replace it with one of the alternatives included:

+* `scoreboard_BOTTOM.res` – Similiar to the default scoreboard except it is positioned at the bottom of the screen
+* `scoreboard_16v16.res` – An extended scoreboard for 32 player servers (the minmode scoreboard remains 6v6)

 ####Custom crosshairs
 Navigate to `scripts\hudlayout.res`.
 Under `KnucklesCrosses`, change the values of `visible` and `enabled` to `1` to use the crosshairs.
 In the `scripts` folder, you'll find `KnucklesCrosses.png`, which shows what crosshair corresponds with which character (e.g., the normal cross crosshair is `a`).
 Find the crosshair  you want to use and Use the character as a value for `labelText`.
 To change the size and add an outline, simply follow the format for the value of `font` (default is `size:30,outline:off`).
 The color of the crosshair is listed in `resource\clientscheme.res`.

-Note that not every crosshair will be perfectly centered because of different resolutions and aspect ratios.
-If your crosshair is not perfectly centered, experiment with changing the `xpos`, `ypos`, `wide`, and `tall` values.
+Note: Not every crosshair will be perfectly centered because of different resolutions and aspect ratios.
+If your crosshair is not perfectly centered, experiment with changing the `xpos` and `ypos` values (and possibly the `wide`, and `tall` values as well).

 ####Crosshair damage flash
 If using any of the custom crosshairs, the crosshair damage flash will be on by default.
 To change the color of the flash, navigate to `resource\clientscheme.res` and change the RGBA value of `CrosshairDamage` under `CUSTOM COLORS`.
 To disable, change the RGBA value of `CrosshairDamage` to the same as `Crosshair`.